Bachelor of Arts in Liberal Studies online

 Prepare to pivot yourself to new career opportunities with this BA in Liberal Studies.
 Expand your knowledge of the world through this interdisciplinary course of study in communications, humanities, social sciences, health sciences, and business.

-The rigorous, inquiry-based program features a flexible online format making it ideal for working adults interested in a broad undergraduate education.
+The rigorous, inquiry-based Bachelor of Arts in Liberal Studies program features a flexible online format making it ideal for working adults interested in a broad undergraduate education.
 It capitalizes on the existing strengths of adult learners, allowing you to tailor your education to fit your skills, development needs, and interests.
 Students will select two tracks as major areas of study.
 You will complete the program with a capstone course on an individual research topic that synthesizes your study across the two tracks.

-Graduates of the BA - Liberal Studies program will:
+Graduates of the online liberal studies degree program will:

 • Critically assess a selection of foundational texts within and across various disciplines